-Our team, The Sexual Harassment Panda Experience, was a pickup team of various players brought together by Lester, a Filipino pillar of the Southeast Asian scene.
+Our team, The Pandas, was a pickup team of various players brought together by Lester, a Filipino pillar of the Southeast Asian scene.
 Many of us had never met or played together before the tournament, but it turned out to be an incredible group of players, and I’m still in awe of how fortunate we are for having gotten on such a fantastic team.
 Everyone was the perfect mix of super fun, competitive/chill, and party animal.
 We went from strangers to one of my favorite collections of people in the span of just a few days.
 Despite going 1-2 on Friday, we gelled on Saturday (3-0!) before losing in the Pool B finals on Sunday.

 More importantly, however, was that the Pandas won the Party Award!
 How?
 Umm… items that can be shared:

 - We broke two stages.
 One of them wasn’t a stage at all but an old soundbox that we destroyed and continued to dance on (and repeatedly fall off of and into, resulting in many cut up legs) anyway.

 - A drunken spree through an outdoor mall